Dark

-Bangladesh Constitution: Legtimacy and Constitutionality of 15th Amendment
+Bangladesh Constitution: Legitimacy and Constitutionality of 15th Amendment

 In 1996, the Bangladesh Nationalist Party (BNP) government passed the 13th Amendment to Bangladesh’s Constitution, providing for the formation of an election-time Neutral Caretaker Government (NCG).
 This represented a “political settlement” after an Awami League (AL)-led coalition demanded such a system and the BNP, after much resistance, agreed.
 This provided an equal opportunity to all parties to contest elections and ultimately enabled a peaceful transfer of power.